 Follow the links below for details of these elected members.

 The county of Monmouthshire is not the same as the Monmouth Constituency – the map on the right gives an idea of where the boundaries differ (click map to view a larger version).

 In addition to the Monmouthshire wards listed above, the county of Monmouthshire includes the following wards which are in the Newport East Constituency: Caldicot Castle, Dewstow, Green Lane, Mill, Rogiet, Severn, The Elms and West End.
 These wards form the Severside Branch.

-You may find Peter Marsh Jenks' presentation on the slightly confusing county and constituency structure useful.
-Download the PowerPoint show here.
+Peter Marsh Jenks has created a useful presentation on the slightly confusing county and constituency structure which you can download here.